pandaproject/panda/README.rst

     wget https://raw.github.com/pandaproject/panda/master/setup_panda.sh
     sudo bash setup_panda.sh

 You're new panda server should now be serving on port 80.
+(Ensure port 80 is open in your security group.)

 AUTHORS
 -------